If Your Drive-Thru Could Talk!

 The Day the Weather ALMOST won

-Rain pouring, customers soaked before they get to the speaker, and Felix doing his best with what a menu board alone can do.
-Which is not much in a downpour.
+Rain coming down sideways, customers soaked before the speaker, and Felix doing his best with what a menu board alone can do.

 Drive-Thru Questions, Answered.